Coat of arms of Burkina Faso: Coat of arms of Upper Volta

 This somewhat resembles the current emblem, except that the enclosing shield has a blue background, the inescutcheon is based on the flag of Upper Volta with the superimposed letters "RHV" (for République de Haute-Volta), and the motto was Unité, Travail, Justice ("Unity, Labour, Justice").
+Also, there are two hoes and a sorghum plant at the base of the inescutcheon.